journeymonitor/infra/ABOUT.md

 - **[ANALYZE](https://github.com/journeymonitor/anaylze)** contains, among others, a Scala/Spark application that
   extracts interesting metrics from the testcase runs

-All four compartments form the fully featured JourneyMonitor system.
-The independence of the compartments is *high*:
+All four systems form the fully featured JourneyMonitor service.
+The independence of the systems is *high*:
 They do not share code, and they do not share any data.
-Each compartment has a technological stack that best fits its needs.
-The code for each compartment lives in its own repository.
+Each system has a technological stack that best fits its needs.
+The code for each system lives in its own repository.

-A compartment can be modularized, too.
+A system can be modularized, too.
 At this level, modules are called *Applications*.
-For example, the *ANALYZE* compartment currently contains two applications: *importer* takes care of consuming and persisting testresults from the *MONITOR* compartment, and the *spark* application then operates on this data in order to calculate statistics.
+For example, the *ANALYZE* system currently contains two applications: *importer* takes care of consuming and persisting testresults from the *MONITOR* system, and the *spark* application then operates on this data in order to calculate statistics.

-As compartments don't share data, they need to exchange data.
+As systems don't share data, they need to exchange data.
 This happens via RESTful interfaces on top of HTTP.
 In this sense, applications can provide *RESTful APIs*, but this is not part of the modularization.

 Of course, applications are modularized, too.
 This, however, is implementation-specific (packages, classes, etc.).

 Thus, the following modularization hierarchy is practiced:

-                                The complete system
+                                The complete service
                                        |
                                        |
-                                       | consists of multiple Compartments
+                                       | consists of multiple Systems
                                        |
                                        |
                         |--------------|--------------|
-                  a Compartment   a Compartment    a Compartment
+                  a System   a System    a System
                         |
                         |
                         | consists of one or more Applications